+- 1. Provide the following information for the grant point-of-contact.
+This person must be an employee of the applicant.

+- o Name

+- o Title

+- o Address

+- Telephone number

+- Email address

+- 2. Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
+A fiscal agent is an entity that does not participate in implementation of the project and passes all funds through to subrecipients, conducting minimal administrative activities.
+Note: The fiscal agent must be an eligible applicant for the program.

+- If yes, list all subrecipients

 Note: The applicant acknowledges that it will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
 Part 200, as well as all project deliverables.

+- 3. Has the applicant expended \$750,000 or more in federal funds in the applicant's past fiscal vear?

+- If yes, specify the end date of the applicant's fiscal year.

+- 4. Is the applicant a nonprofit organization that is described in section 501(c)(3) of the Internal Revenue Code of 1986 and is exempt from taxation under section 501(a) of that Code?

-- 3. Has the applicant expended \$750,000 or more in federal funds in the applicant's past fiscal year? - Specify the end date of the applicant's fiscal year. - 4.
-Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code? - 5.
-Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
-For additional information about the safe-harbor procedure, see Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of this solicitation. - Note: The applicant must upload the required Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of JustGrants. - 6.
-Identify the percentage of grant activities, should the application be funded, that will address each of the following issues (the total percentages should not exceed 100):
+- 5. Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code?

+- 6. Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
+For additional information about the safe-harbor procedure, see Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of this solicitation.
+Note: The applicant must upload the required Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of JustGrants.

+- 7. Identify the percentage of grant activities, should the application be funded, that will address each of the following issues (the total percentages should not exceed 100).

+- Domestic Violence

+- o Dating Violence

+- Sexual Assault

+- Stalking